 Come prepared to each appointment with questions or materials for discussion and ask questions if you do not understand an issue or have a specific concern.

-Read your UT Arlington e-mail and use it as the official means of communication with UT Arlington faculty and staff.
+Read your UTA e-mail and use it as the official means of communication with UT Arlington faculty and staff.

 Subscribe to the Education Undergraduate Listserv.